temujin9/mezovy/npcs/unseelie/queen of air and darkness.md

 - Patron: Baba Yaga (type unimportant due to Feytouched)
 - Feytouched hexer: cast as sorcerer
   - Changes Patron spells
-  - Wings (speed 60), like wasp, 20 min/day
+  - Drop Wings in favor of the hex it replaced
 - Hagbound
   - Coven with hags
   - SR 31, share with coven